sho-kawano/sho-kawano.github.io/_pages/1_about.md

 **Moved to Northern California in 2008.** I went to a Waldorf High School in Sacramento, which is artsy/hippy school.
 I love Sacramento.

-**East Bay.** As an undergrad at Berkeley, I was mostly interested in clean energy (more than stats).
-During and after college, I worked for various clean energy companies.
+**East Bay.** As an undergrad at Berkeley, I was mostly interested in clean energy (stats was secondary).
+During and after college, I worked for a major solar energy developer.

 **A trip of a lifetime.** In 2019, let go from what I thought was my dream job.
-I went on a "fuck it" trip to SE Asia.
-This was a trip of a lifetime.
+I went on a life altering trip to SE Asia.
 I caught and still have a serious case of the travel bug.
-I met Laura when I came back to Oakland, which is the greatest thing that has ever happened to me.
+I met Laura when I came back to Oakland, the greatest thing that has ever happened to me.

 **Back in Sacramento.** I moved back right before the pandemic.
 I worked at the State Government which made me believe in the importance of people with technical skills contributing in civil service.